Skip to main content

 • achieve value for money.

-Repeatable designs are flexible designs that can be adapted and reused across multiple school property projects with minor modifications.
-We will be relying on repeatable designs where suitable until our suite of standard building typologies is available.
+Repeatable designs are building designs that can be easily changed and used again for different school projects.
+We will use these designs where we can until our full set of standard building types is ready.

 Standardising school property